Creating liveable, connected communities

 - Southern Sydney Regional Organisation for Councils (SSROC) street light upgrade program participation.

-Pangolin’s Staff Travel Survey identifies the means of transport to and from a workplace, and subsequent emissions created.
-This survey helped Leichhardt meet NCOS Scope 3 requirements.
+Staff Travel Survey: Pangolin’s Staff Travel Survey identifies the means of transport to and from a workplace, and subsequent emissions created.
+This survey helped Leichhardt meet Climate Active Scope 3 requirements.
 Scope 3 refers to greenhouse gas emissions generated as a consequence of the Council’s activities, but not produced specifically by Council facilities.

-- November 2012: completed first NCOS greenhouse gas inventory,
+- November 2012: completed first Climate Active (then NCOS) greenhouse gas inventory,

 - November 2012: commissioned Energy and Emissions Management Plan,